potatochip/jekyll-now-theme/_posts/2015-4-15-Welcome-to-the-brinery.md

 Python includes an incredibly userful module for data storage called pickling.
 I made a function to grab webpages from a website all at once and store them in a pickle so that you don't have to continuously toll the server.

 Some nerdy-hilarious highlights from my module

 * Module name: Brinery (like, binary, get it?)
 * Main fuction: brine_time
 * Unpickle function: debrine
 * Error Flag: Sour pickle!
 * List of errors: Sour pickle jar

-* an asterisk starts an unordered list
-* and this is another item in the list
-+ or you can also use the + character
-- or the - character

 [Check it out here](https://github.com/potatochip/Brinery)